 From the age of three, our Montessori students learn how to recycle classroom materials.
-Working together with parents, this education process extends itself beyond school, allowing students to exercise good recycling habits at home and elsewhere.
-Our program teaches them, for example, to put paper, plastic, glass, and metal in the proper bins.
-We explain the importance of reduce, reuse, recycle, and renew.
+Working together with parents, this education process extends itself beyond school, allowing students to exercise good recycling habits.
+Our program teaches the importance of reduce, reuse, recycle, and renew.
 In the spring, weather permitting, students and teachers move the classroom outdoors where students plant trees and flowers around the campus.

 Richmond Hill Montessori & Elementary Private School